popoiopo/Programmeer_project/README.md

 ![sims](doc/sims.jpg)

 In the above picture a house from the game sims is shown.
 In this game people can create an enviroment for their virtual people and follow them from a top view.
 This illustrates how a person can be followed inside our own visualisation when being tracked with their proximity cards.

+##Minimum viable product

+At minimum i want to draw the map and make it interactive with the different floors, kinds of zones and days.
+And on click a dropdown menu that appears.
+Tracking the people in their movement habbits could be done without, as they might move to different floors and the map should change accordingly.
+This might proove to be to difficult and take too much time to implement.